 Submitting Your Claim

-You must file a workers’ compensation claim within two years from the date of the injury or illness.
+You must file a workers’ compensation claim within two years of the date you were injured or diagnosed with an illness.
 If possible, it is best to file the claim as soon as possible.
 Otherwise, it can be challenging to collect the necessary documentation to provide as evidence.

 Workers’ Compensation Benefits in Orlando